radicle-dev/radicle.xyz/_guides/seeder.md

 #### A *selective* seeding policy

-A selective or *restricted* policy requires you, the operator, to manually allow repositories to be seeded.
+A *selective* or "restricted" policy requires you, the operator, to *manually allow repositories to be seeded*.
 This means that the node will ignore all repositories, except the ones that are pre-configured to allow seeding.

-An example is the `seed.radicle.xyz` node, which only seeds core team repositories.
+An example is the `seed.radicle.xyz` node, which only seeds Radicle team repositories.

 This is a good policy for communities, teams, companies and individuals who